leafac/leafac.com/src/pages/curriculum-vitae.md

 <summary>Details</summary>

 - UOL is the biggest internet publishing company in Brazil.
-- I built and maintained web products in Java EE used by millions of people.
+- Developed and maintained web products in Java EE used by millions of people.
-- I improved the frontend development process by introducing new technologies and building internal tools.
+- Improved the frontend development process by introducing new technologies and building internal tools.

 </details>